orcfax/docs/docs/orcfax-solution/roadmap.md

 security and reliability.

-One of the primary upgrades was to reduce the verbosity of on-chain datum and to leverage Cardano’s unique transaction metadata sidecar feature to preserve valuable contextual information pertaining to each transaction.
+One of the primary upgrades was to reduce the verbosity of on-chain datum and to leverage Cardano's unique transaction metadata sidecar feature to preserve valuable contextual information pertaining to each transaction.

 #### Multi-feed publication

-The Orcfax v1 protocol will introduce a new integrator feature called “bundling” which will enable the publication of multiple feeds within a single Cardano transaction.
+The Orcfax v1 protocol will introduce a new integrator feature called "bundling" which will enable the publication of multiple feeds within a single Cardano transaction.
 This feature will streamline integrator processes without sacrificing security or performance for oracle data consumers.